lila-smith/pim-dram/README.md

 - Simulation for performing processing using memory
 - Modeling showing write cycle comparison for time frames

+## More Information
+Initially, I planned to implement this on a physical FPGA dev board.
+Due to limitations described in the board feasability, I have opted to use SPICE simulations instead.
+In future, it would be interesting to pursue this.
+Eventually, I will put this information into the README, but at the moment while it is a work in progress, the sources and notes I am referencing can be found [here](https://docs.google.com/document/d/17VpXFgJ5rQSX3zSUVWTGDiuaDzQa-_d3HedM2vPnmm0/edit?usp=sharing).

 ## Plan for Sprints 4 & 5
 - Finish DRAM controller functionality
-- Integrate with DRAM-Voltage SPICE MODEL using ngspice
+- Integrate with DRAM-Voltage SPICE MODEL using [PyLTSpice](https://pyltspice.readthedocs.io/en/stable/)
 - Perform Monte-Carlo sim for various operations

 ## Plan for Sprint 3